chriss1525/Madlib/README.md

 ## rverbs.c

-This file contains a function that picks a random word from the list of verbs in rverbs.c
+This file contains a function that picks a random word from the list of verbs in rverbs.txt

-## rindex.c
+## ToF

-gets a specific index for words in list
+Function that checks if user inputs yes or no